 3.17.2 No discussion shall take place upon the minutes except upon their accuracy or where the Chair considers discussion appropriate.
 Any amendment to the minutes shall be agreed and recorded at the next meeting.

 3.17.3 Minutes shall be circulated in accordance with the wishes of members of the Board.
 Where providing a record of a public meeting, the minutes shall be made available to the public.
+As soon as practicable after holding a meeting, the Board shall send a copy of the minutes of the meeting to the Council of Governors.

 ARRANGEMENTS FOR THE EXERCISE OF TRUST FUNCTIONS BY DELEGATION